Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Introduction

 \subsection{Summary of Contributions}

-We seek to answer the aforementioned question for~\ref{BM} with a general $\ell_1$-loss and under a fairly general noise model.
-Our analysis applies to two prominent categories of low-rank matrix recovery problems: matrix sensing and matrix completion, spanning both symmetric and asymmetric scenarios.
+This paper presents a strong negative answer to the aforementioned question.
+To ensure that our results are statistically meaningful, we consider two popular statistical models for robust low-rank matrix recovery: \textit{matrix completion} and \textit{matrix sensing}.
+In matrix completion, the measurement operator $\cA$ is assumed to be a random element-wise projection (see Definition~\ref{asp_completion}), while in matrix sensing, the measurement matrices $\{A_i\}_{i=1}^m$ are assumed to be Gaussian (see Definition~\ref{asp_sensing}).

+At a high level, our contribution can be summarized as follows: When $\cA$ consists of Gaussian measurements (as in matrix sensing), the true solutions \textit{do not} manifest as local or global optima unless there are \textit{sufficient} measurements—specifically, on the order of $m \gtrsim \max\{d_1, d_2\}k$.
+Therefore, if the model is highly over-parameterized, as many as $m \gtrsim d_1d_2$ measurements may be required to ensure that the true solution $\trueX$ emerges as a local or global optimum.
+On the positive side, the true solutions do manifest as critical and strict saddle points, provided the measurement size exceeds the information-theoretically optimal threshold of $m \gtrsim \max\{d_1, d_2\}r$.
+In contrast, when $\cA$ is an element-wise projection (as in matrix completion), the true solution $\trueX$ does not emerge as a local or global optimum, \textit{regardless} of the number of measurements.

+In what follows, we provide a more detailed summary of our results for {matrix sensing} and {matrix completion}, addressing their symmetric and asymmetric versions separately.

-\paragraph{Symmetric matrix sensing.} We show that, for any true solution to emerge as a local minimum of the symmetric matrix sensing, the sample size must inevitably scale with the search rank.
-In particular, we show that the landscape of~\ref{BM} with $\ell_1$-loss undergoes two sharp transitions: When $m\lesssim dr$, the exact recovery of the true solution is impossible due to the existing information-theoretical barriers~\cite{candes2011tight}.
-When $dr\lesssim m\lesssim dk$, all true solutions become strict saddle points.
-More precisely, within any $\gamma$-neighborhood of any true solution, the steepest descent direction reduces the loss function by $\Theta(\gamma^2)$.
-Subsequently, as the measurement size extends to satisfy $m\gtrsim dk$, the true solutions emerge as the unequivocal global minima of \ref{BM}.
+\paragraph{Symmetric matrix sensing.} We show that, for any true solution to manifest as a local optimum of $f_{\ell_1}$ for the symmetric matrix sensing, the sample size must inevitably scale with the search rank. {In particular, we show that the landscape of the symmetric matrix sensing with $\ell_1$-loss undergoes two sharp transitions: when $m\lesssim dr$, the exact recovery of the true solution is impossible due to the existing information-theoretical barriers~\cite{candes2011tight}.
+When $dr\lesssim m\lesssim dk$, all true solutions become {\it strict saddle points}, that is, they all become critical with strictly negative curvature (see Definition~\ref{def_ssp}).
+Subsequently, as the measurement size extends to satisfy $m\gtrsim dk$, a result by~\cite{ding2021rank} shows that all true solutions emerge as the unequivocal global optima of \ref{BM}.}